OfirKP/pip-licenses/README.md

 When executed with the `--with-license-file` option, output the location of the package's license file on disk and the full contents of that file.
 Due to the length of these fields, this option is best paired with `--format=json`.

+### Option: scrape

+When executed with the `--scrape` option, try to scrape and download license files from GitHub links in the packages provided URLs.
+To view the contents of the license files, this option is best paired with `--with-license-file`.

 ### Option: ignore-packages